 The Federal Fair Housing Act is a federal law that protects individuals from housing discrimination based on the protected classes of race, color, religion, sex, familial status, or any physical or mental disability.
 This law applies to both rental housing and homeownership.
 In California, there are additional protected classes.

-Everyone deserves the right to live in a safe and secure place, free from housing discrimination.
-Under state fair housing laws, there are certain protected characteristics such as race, color, religion, sex, disability, age, marital status, and family status.
+Everyone has fair housing rights, and deserves the right to live in a safe and secure place, free from housing discrimination.
+Under California state fair housing laws, there are certain protected characteristics such as race, color, religion, sex, disability, age, marital status, and family status.

 California fair housing laws allow everyone to have the same opportunity to find safe and secure housing regardless of their background or identity.